FraserW123/Overcooked-Nah-We-re-Cooked-cmpt-371-project/README.md

 ## Running the Game

 ### Start Server
-- Open the folder in a terminal and run
+- Open the project folder in a terminal and run
 ```bash
 python server.py
 ```